Strategic voting: New Zealand

 Since New Zealand moved to mixed-member proportional representation voting in 1996, the electoral system of New Zealand has seen strategic voting regularly occur in several elections, including one party explicitly or implicitly encouraging voters to vote for a candidate other than theirs.
 This happened first in 1996 in the Wellington Central, and then in 1999 in the Coromandel.
-From 2002 until 2017 it was a regular feature in the Ohariu-Belmont, and from 2005 in the Epsom.
+From 1996 until 2005, it was a regular feature in the Ohariu-Belmont electorate, which was won by Peter Dunne throughout its existence and from 2005 in the Epsom electorate which has been won solely by the ACT party since 2005.

+Poland

+In the 2023 Polish parliamentary election, websites like pogonimypis.pl (meaning "We'll chase the PiS") gave information for which voters should vote for in their constituency in order to maximize the chance of the opposition winning the extra seat.
+The campaign was a success, with PiS losing the majority in the Sejm.
+At the same time, a referendum with the questions asked in a persuasive way took place, with the oppositing recommending to not take the referendal card.
+The voter turnout of the referendum is 40%, making it non-binding and merely a suggestion for all the future governments.

 Slovenia

-In the 2011 Slovenian parliamentary election, 30% of voters voted tactically.
+According to some media, in the 2011 Slovenian parliamentary election, 30% of voters voted tactically.
 Public polls predicted an easy win for Janez Janša, the candidate of the Slovenian Democratic Party; however, his opponent Zoran Janković, the candidate of Positive Slovenia, won.
-Prominent Slovenian public opinion researchers found that such proportions of strategic voting had not been recorded anywhere else before.
+Prominent Slovenian public opinion researchers claimed that such proportions of strategic voting had not been recorded anywhere else before.

 Spain

 In the 2016 General Election in Spain, the incentives for voting tactically were much larger than usual, following the rise of the Podemos and Ciudadanos and following the economic crisis and election in 2015.
 The strategic voters successfully influenced the outcome of the election, despite a record low turnout of 66.5%.
+In a natural experiment in Andalusia 9% voted strategically when having opportunity, strategic behavior did not increase with time, and did not affect surrounding electoral areas, under the assumption that strategic voting happens only for district magnitude above 5.

 Taiwan

-In the 1995 Legislative Yuan elections, strategic voting was implemented by the opposition parties, such as the Democratic Progressive Party and the New Party.
+In the 1995 Legislative Yuan election, strategic voting was implemented by the opposition parties, such as the Democratic Progressive Party and the New Party.
 As the members were elected in multi-member districts, the parties urged their supporters to vote for a party-nominated candidate according to criteria, such as the last digit of the voter's National Identification Card Number or the voter's birth month.
 This maximized the opposition's seat gains and resulted in the ruling Kuomintang losing 10 seats, receiving the lowest share of seats in history at the time.